department-of-veterans-affairs/va.gov-team/products/education-careers/school-comparison-tool/school-ratings/research/discussion-guide.md

 ## Ratings Experience and Overall Value - 15 min

 I'm curious about how you use ratings when you're looking at a particular product or service.
 For example, if you're purchasing a new vacuum cleaner or trying a new restaurant, how do you decide if you want to try that product or service?
-If a product or service has ratings, do those ratings influence your decision?

   - When you're looking at ratings, what aspects do you pay close attention to (e.g. number of stars, number of people who rated it)?
   - Are there any aspects that aren't important to you?